-But what should you do in practice?
-Akathma Devi has the answer:
+But what should you do, in practice, to add that value?
+Akathma Devi suggests that you:

 Akathma's advice also works with any social medium, not just Facebook, but because of Facebook's content settings, it's a winning strategy that you can complement with Tip #8.